Tithorea

 Wildlife Ecosystems

 The forest's position on the flanks of Parnassos places it within the range of mountain wildlife including wild boar, roe deer, red fox, stone marten, European badger, and the European wildcat in more secluded areas.
 Raptors are well represented, with golden eagle, short-toed snake eagle, and peregrine falcon visible above the forest, alongside alpine swift and crag martin on nearby cliff faces.
 Woodland birds include the middle spotted woodpecker, rock nuthatch, and subalpine warbler, with the forest serving as important habitat for species that require mature deciduous trees becoming scarce in many parts of central Greece.
-Reptiles include the nose-horned viper, Aesculapian snake, and marginated tortoise, while the cooler, moister forest areas support populations of fire salamander and the Greek stream frog.
+Reptiles include the nose-horned viper, Aesculapian snake, and marginated tortoise, while the cooler, moister forest areas support populations of fire salamander.

 Flora Ecosystems